fraxker/Wizard101-Livesplit/README.md

 Also, this will not work until you have triggered at least one loading screen yourself in the current game session.

 ## Install
-1. Download the .asl file found at https://github.com/ItzGray/Wizard101-Livesplit/releases
+1. Download the .asl file found at https://github.com/fraxker/Wizard101-Livesplit/releases
 2. Open livesplit
 3. Open the `Edit Layout` menu
 4. Add a `Scriptable Auto Splitter` found under `Control`
 5. Open Layout settings
 6. Under `Timer`, Change Timing Method to Game Time
-7. Under `Scriptable Auto Apliter`, click the checkbox to enable load time removal
+7. Under `Scriptable Auto Spliter`, click the checkbox to enable load time removal